 - Fist bump: When you’ve just had a good writing session and feel pleased.
 Treat yourself with something inexpensive like a cuppa.

-- Hero: Now it’s time to party!
-Here you deserve a bigger reward – when you’ve smashed your goal in full.
-Book that holiday like I did and get a week in the sun.
+- Party on!: You deserve a bigger reward when you’ve smashed your goal in full.
+Book that holiday like I did and get a week of rest.

 3. Goldilocks your incentive